 We expect to continue to incur net losses and negative cash flows from operations, particularly as we continue to invest in commercialization and new product development.
 Additionally, we may engage in future acquisitions which may require additional capital, and we may also dispose of assets or certain of our businesses.
-Based on current assumptions, we believe that our existing cash, cash equivalents and short-term investments will enable us to fund our operations into the second half of 2023.
+We believe that our existing capital resources will be sufficient to support our operating plan and cash commitments for at least the next 12 months.
 This belief is based on assumptions that may change as a result of many factors currently unknown to us; however, we expect that we may need to further increase our capital resources by issuing additional shares of our capital stock or offering debt or other equity securities, including senior or subordinated notes, debt securities convertible into equity, or shares of preferred stock.
 There is no assurance that sources of financing will be available on a timely basis, or on satisfactory terms, or at all.
 If we are unable to raise additional funds or reduce costs when needed, we may be required to delay, reduce, or terminate our product development and commercialization efforts, or forego attractive acquisition opportunities.

-We intend to enact cost savings measures during 2022 to preserve capital.
-We are currently evaluating the specific initiatives we may undertake to reduce our operating expenses and manage our cash flows.
+We have, and intend to continue to, enact cost savings measures during 2022 to preserve capital.
+In June 2022, we announced a strategic integration and cost optimization initiative that includes a global workforce reduction of approximately 12%, facilities consolidation, and other operational savings measures.
+We have commenced workforce reductions in the United States and are reviewing workforce changes in other countries, the timing of which will vary according to local regulatory requirements.
+We are also conducting a facility rationalization assessment and assessing other operational savings measures.
+We are currently evaluating other potential specific initiatives we may undertake to reduce our operating expenses and manage our cash flows.
 We expect that these initiatives could include: disposing of certain of our assets, rationalizing our product portfolio, workforce adjustments based on changes to the business, manufacturing consolidation, improving our supply chain and logistics, improving our inventory management and consolidating certain of our facilities.
 We expect to incur costs in the near term in connection with these initiatives, including severance costs, lease termination costs and other costs to invest in operational improvements.
 These initiatives may not be successful, and they may not generate the cost savings we expect.
 Certain future events, such as a global recession, a material supply chain disruption or other events outside our control, may occur and could negatively impact our operating results and cash position and may require us to use our existing capital resources more quickly than we currently anticipate.
 These events may cause us to undertake additional cost savings measures or seek additional sources of financing.